taylorbaldwin1/Credit-Card-Default-Risk-Dashboard/README.md

 💳 Credit Card Default Risk Prediction & Dashboard Project Overview

 This repository contains a Machine Learning project focused on predicting the likelihood of credit card default.
-The primary objective is to build a robust classification model—specifically using a Decision Tree Classifier—to help financial institutions identify high-risk customers and mitigate potential losses.
+The primary objective is to demonstrate that ML and visual analytics methods can achieve strong predictive performance while still providing meaningful, interpretable insights that can aid financial institutions in managing portfolio risk and advancing explainable AI practices.

 The project includes:
 * Data preprocessing